compphil2mmae/compphil2mmae.github.io/content/event/210226_W_HateSpeech/index.md

 ---
 title: 'Hate Speech: What it is & How it works'
-subtitle: 'A workshop on the concept, semantics and pragmatics of hate speech'
+subtitle: 'A workshop on the concept, semantics and pragmatics of hate speech, funded by the [Fritz Thyssen Foundation](https://www.fritz-thyssen-stiftung.de/en/)'
 event: Workshop
 event_url: https://philevents.org/event/show/73986